Students may be hired to work on campus through a variety of programs. Read the descriptions to learn more.

 Regular Student Employment (RSE) allows students to work on-campus paid through other funding sources, such as a department’s budget.
 Completion of the FAFSA is not required.

 Graduate Assistantships are available for Master’s or Doctoral degree seeking students who may be placed in academic programs, administrative offices, external works sites, or other sites approved by the Graduate Dean.
 Benefits for graduate, teaching and research assistants include a stipend and tuition waiver that vary according to the length of employment (months) and the number of hours worked per week (10 or 20).
-Learn more about graduate assistantships.
+Learn more about graduate assistantships, or log in to Hire@TU and go to Job/Internship Search > Position Type: Graduate Assistantship.

 Internships provide students with short-term professional experiences related to their major or career goals.
 The work is performed in a professional environment under the guidance and supervision of a staff member with expertise in the student’s field of interest.
 Both paid and unpaid internships are available at on- and off-campus sites.
 Learn more about internships.